bradleycao/Python_SchoolDistrictAnalysis/README.md

 - Data Source: schools_complete.csv, students_complete.csv
 - Analysis File Name: PyCitySchools_Challenge

-## Scholl District Analysis Results
+## School District Analysis Results

 - How is the district summary affected?
     - Overall, the metrics for the district summary were decreased slightly, around 0.2% for each metric.
 Specifically, the **% Passing Math, % Passing Reading, and % Overall Passing** were decreased by **0.2%, 0.1%, and 0.3%** respectively.